santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 - Data masking: Replace personal information in the text, such as email addresses or phone numbers, with fictional data that retains the same format.
 - Include only relevant data: Choose only information that is relevant.

+verify and edit AI generated content to ensure accuracy and suitability of the output

+Writing a clear and effective prompt can greatly improve the quality of output from generative AI tools, while also reducing errors or irrelevant responses.
+Provide clear roles and examples when creating a prompt, which involves defining a character and role for the AI tool, giving a clear task, providing examples and additional guidelines, specifying the type of output required, and including any extra phrases to improve the prompt.
+These steps help the AI model understand the task more accurately and produce results that meet the required specifications.

 https://education.nsw.gov.au/teaching-and-learning/education-for-a-changing-world/guidelines-regarding-use-of-generative-ai-chatgpt
 ```